Radiation therapy

 - Intensity-modulated radiation therapy (IMRT) — This radiation treatment uses external beam radiotherapy to deliver more precisely targeted radiation beams to tumors.
 It also spares surrounding healthy organs and tissues.

-- Image-guided radiotherapy (IGRT) — This treatment uses image guidance, such as X-ray or CT scans, to verify a tumor's location before radiation therapy.
+- Image-guided radiotherapy (IGRT) — This treatment uses image guidance, such as X-ray or computerized tomography (CT) scans, to verify a tumor's location before radiation therapy.
 It is often used in combination with IMRT for extreme precision and a faster treatment time.

-- Robotic radiosurgery — This is a noninvasive procedure that uses advanced technology to deliver radiation treatment to tumors anywhere in the body with pinpoint accuracy.
+- Robotic radiosurgery — This noninvasive procedure uses advanced technology to deliver radiation treatment to tumors anywhere in the body with pinpoint accuracy.

 - Stereotactic radiosurgery — This radiation treatment is used to destroy a targeted tumor.
 It uses an external beam radiation source to deliver small beams directly to the target site.
 It does not affect any adjacent structures in the body.

-Radiation oncology offers many benefits over other types of cancer treatments, including that it:
+Radiation oncology offers many benefits over other types of cancer treatments in that it:

-- Can be used in any part of the body
+- Can be used for any part of the body

 - Can reduce the size of a tumor so it can be removed surgically

-- Is a localized treatment, which helps if you cannot be treated through surgery or chemotherapy alone
+- Is a localized treatment, which helps if you cannot be treated with surgery or chemotherapy alone

 About Sarah Cannon Cancer Institute